 APHA delivers bovine TB controls in England, Scotland and Wales, including instructing statutory TB testing and investigating and managing TB breakdowns.

-For customers in Scotland and Wales, contact your local Field Services Office.
+This is the Defra Rural Services Helpline and can also be used to contact the Rural Payments Agency (RPA).
+For customers in Scotland and Wales, contact your local APHA Field Services office.

 British Cattle Veterinary Association (BCVA)